 For Gingerbread Waffles

-- For the cardamom-vanilla butter, mash together butter, cardamom and vanilla extract until well combined.
+- Mash together butter, cardamom and vanilla extract until well combined.
+Set aside.

 - In a separate bowl, whisk together the egg yolks, orange zest, buttermilk, molasses, melted butter and vanilla extract.